librelaws/german-laws/bbesg.md

 Nummer 7

-Die Zulage beträgt für
-Beamte und Soldaten der
+Beamte und Soldaten der Besoldungsgruppe(n)
-Besoldungsgruppe(n)

-12,5 Prozent des
-Endgrundgehalts
-oder, bei festen
+12,5 Prozent des Endgrundgehalts oder, bei festen Gehältern, des Grundgehalts der Besoldungsgruppe
-Gehältern, des
-Grundgehalts der
-Besoldungsgruppe

-A 2 bis A 5
+– A 2 bis A 5

 A 5

-A 6 bis A 9
+– A 6 bis A 9

 A 9

-A 10 bis A 13
+– A 10 bis A 13

 A 13

-A 14, A 15, B 1
+– A 14, A 15, B 1

 A 15

-A 16, B 2 bis B 4
+– A 16, B 2 bis B 4

 B 3

-B 5 bis B 7
+– B 5 bis B 7

 B 6

-B 8 bis B 10
+– B 8 bis B 10

 B 9

+– B 11

 B 11

-B 11

 Nummer 8

-Die Zulage beträgt
-für Beamte der Besoldungsgruppen
+Beamte der Besoldungsgruppen

-A 2 bis A 5
+– A 2 bis A 5

 120,80

-A 6 bis A 9
+– A 6 bis A 9

 161,06

-A 10 und höher
+– A 10 und höher

 201,32

 Nummer 8a

-Die Zulage beträgt
-für Beamte der Besoldungsgruppen
+Beamte und Soldaten der Besoldungsgruppen

-A 2 bis A 5
+– A 2 bis A 5

-73,56
+102,98

-A 6 bis A 9
+– A 6 bis A 9

-100,31
+140,43

-A 10 bis A 13
+– A 10 bis A 13

-123,72
+173,21

-A 14 und höher
+– A 14 und höher

-147,11
+205,95

-für Anwärter der Laufbahngruppe
+Anwärter der Laufbahngruppe

-des mittleren Dienstes
+– des mittleren Dienstes

-53,50
+74,90

-des gehobenen Dienstes
+– des gehobenen Dienstes

-70,21
+98,29

-des höheren Dienstes
+– des höheren Dienstes

-86,94
+121,72

 Nummer 8b

-Die Zulage beträgt
-für Beamte der Besoldungsgruppen
+Beamte der Besoldungsgruppen

-A 2 bis A 5
+– A 2 bis A 5

 96,63

-A 6 bis A 9
+– A 6 bis A 9

 128,85

-A 10 bis A 13
+– A 10 bis A 13

 161,06

-A 14 und höher
+– A 14 und höher

 193,27

+Nummer 8c

+Beamte und Soldaten der Besoldungsgruppen

+– A 2 bis A 5

+85,00

+– A 6 bis A 9

+110,00

+– A 10 bis A 13

+125,00

+– A 14 und höher

+140,00

 Nummer 9

-Die Zulage beträgt
-nach einer Dienstzeit
+Beamte und Soldaten nach einer Dienstzeit von

-von einem Jahr
+– einem Jahr

 66,87

-von zwei Jahren
+– zwei Jahren

 133,75

 Nummer 9a

  Absatz 1

-Buchstabe a
+  Nummer 1

 107,38

-Buchstabe b
+  Nummer 2

 214,74

-Buchstabe c
+  Nummer 3

 161,06

  Absatz 2

-Buchstabe a
+  Nummer 1

 42,94

-Buchstabe b
+  Nummer 2

 53,69

-Nummer 10 Absatz 1
+Nummer 10

-Die Zulage beträgt
-nach einer Dienstzeit
+Beamte und Soldaten nach einer Dienstzeit von

-von einem Jahr
+– einem Jahr

-66,87
+93,62

-von zwei Jahren
+– zwei Jahren

-133,75
+187,25

 Nummer 11